uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/content/portlets.md

 ## Create `my-portlet` Directory

-First step is to create a `my-portlet/` directory in the overlay forlder for your portlet to deploy.
+First step is to create a `my-portlet/` directory in the overlay folder for your portlet to deploy.

 ```sh
 $ mkdir -p overlays/my-portlet